 In general, and as shown on Typical Separation Details presented on Sheets C-901 and C-902, the horizontal and vertical separation standards used within the proposed design is 5' (H) and 2' (V).
-To date, no additional guidelines have been received for Segments 1 and 2, the established process and continued communications with CI owners leave the discussion open for possible additional crossing guidelines to be provided and included within the developed Plans.
+To date, no additional guidelines have been received for Segment 9.
+The established process and continued communications with CI owners leave the discussion open for possible additional crossing guidelines to be provided and included within the developed Plan and Profile Drawings.
 Separations proposed outside these standards will be highlighted on the Plans (Appendix C) and conditions warranting the variance will be documented.

-At least 30 days prior to construction, CI owners will be contacted and will be given all reasonable opportunity to be present during excavation and construction.
-The CI owners will identify and marked their facilities in the field.
+At least 30 days prior to construction, CI owners will be contacted and will be given all reasonable opportunity to be present during excavation and construction (BMP Document 10.3.2).
+The CI owners will identify and mark their facilities in the field.

-The following specifications will apply where the cable will parallel an underground electric line right-of way:
+The following specifications will apply where the cable will be parallel to an underground electric line ROW (BMP Document Section 10.3.2):

-- a) In situations where Segments 1 and 2 will parallel an underground electric line ROW, the Certificate Holders will contact the owner or operator of the underground utility to determine appropriate safety precautions and minimum clearance requirements. - b) Owners/operators of other underground utilities in the area will be consulted and notified no less than 30 days prior to the start of construction.
+- 1) In situations where Segment 9 will parallel an underground electric line ROW, the Certificate Holders will contact the owner or operator of the underground utility to determine appropriate safety precautions and minimum clearance requirements. - 2) Owners/operators of other underground utilities in the area will be consulted and notified no less than 30 days prior to the start of construction.

-12.3.4 Underwater Utility Crossings
+13.3.4 Underwater Utility Crossings

-There will be no underwater construction required for Segments 1 and 2 and therefore no underwater utilities will be crossed.
+There will be no underwater construction required during the overland segment of the Project, and therefore no underwater utilities will be crossed.